symfony/symfony-docs/security.rst

         }
     }

-Of, you can manually encode a password by running:
+You can manually encode a password by running:

 .. code-block:: terminal